reneshbedre/HTSQualC/README.md

-# HTSeqQC
+# HTSQualC
-HTSeqQC is an automated quality control analysis tool for a single and paired-end high-throughput sequencing data (HTS) generated from Illumina sequencing platforms.
+HTSQualC is an automated quality control analysis tool for a single and paired-end high-throughput sequencing data (HTS) generated from Illumina sequencing platforms.